justinnavarr0-ga/course-materials/unit-3/week-1/d4-intro-spas-and-mern/4.1-intro-spas-and-mern-stack/README.md

 > 👀 npm requires us to use the `run` command for scripts other than `start` and `test`.

-After building, examining our project's structure reveals a new **build** folder containing production ready static assets including **index.html**, **static/css** & **static/js** folders, etc.  If this React app was a frontend only app, the assets in the build folder would be ready to deploy to any static hosting service.
+After building, examining our project's structure reveals a new **dist** folder containing production ready static assets including **index.html**, **static/css** & **static/js** folders, etc.  If this React app was a frontend only app, the assets in the build folder would be ready to deploy to any static hosting service.

-This **build** folder of production-ready goodness is ready to be served up by an Express backend...
+This **dist** folder of production-ready goodness is ready to be served up by an Express backend...

 ### Code the Skeleton Express App